 One historian has discerned an ‘appeasement’ of the working class in the strike’s aftermath.
 The most dramatic illustration was the bread subsidy approved by the Cabinet in July, over indignant Treasury opposition.
 It would cost some £25 million (but rising to £40 million).
-The price of a quartern loaf fell from 11d to 9d, and the minutes cited the commissioners, ‘who attributed much of the prevailing unrest directly to high food prices … For the vigorous prosecution of the war a contented working class was indispensable’.
+The price of a quartern loaf fell from 11d to 9d, and the Cabinet minutes cited the commissioners, ‘who attributed much of the prevailing unrest directly to high food prices … For the vigorous prosecution of the war a contented working class was indispensable’.
 The measure supplemented the regular upward adjustments of engineering wages agreed at the beginning of 1917, and was followed by a 12.5 per cent bonus for time workers (which triggered demands from other groups for corresponding increases).
 Inflation accelerated in the second half of the war, but bread prices were held and workers’ living standards better protected.
 Whereas previously, moreover, the government had relied for propaganda on unofficial bodies and the press, it now did more itself to mobilize support.
 The idea came during the strike from the novelist John Buchan, Lloyd George’s Director of Information, and its fruition was the National War Aims Committee (NWAC), an all-party programme of lectures, meetings, and publications to support the military effort.

-The authorities also addressed the strike’s immediate causes.
+The authorities also addressed the strike’s precipitants.
 After May Addison continued negotiations with the ASE over the bill, insisting dilution must be extended though offering compromise on substance if the principle remained.
-The ASE put the principle to a ballot, which rejected it by 46,851 votes to 8,945.
-At this point Lloyd George moved Addison to a new Ministry of Reconstruction – the Premier having also decided during the strike that government promises of a better post-war society must be more explicit.
-Winston Churchill, who replaced Addison, not only introduced the 12.5 per cent bonus for time workers but also scrapped the Munitions of War Bill and leaving certificates.
-The authorities accepted a smaller supply of labour for military production, although the very success of the armaments drive may have facilitated this concession.
+The ASE put that principle to a ballot, which rejected it by 46,851:8,945.
+At this point Lloyd George moved Addison to a new Ministry of Reconstruction – the Premier having also decided during the strike that promises of a better post-war society must become more explicit.
+Winston Churchill, who replaced Addison, not only introduced the 12.5 per cent bonus but also scrapped the Munitions of War Bill and leaving certificates.
+The authorities accepted a smaller supply of labour for military production, although the armaments drive’s success may have facilitated this concession.
 They also accepted that the War Office would not get the men it wanted.
-During the anxious winter of 1917-18 the Cabinet reappraised the manpower situation and judged the priority was sustainability at home in what was still expected to be a long conflict.
-Food production, shipbuilding, and even timber felling took precedence over the army, and although the BEF was bigger in January 1918 than January 1917, its combatant numbers had fallen.
+During the 1917-18 winter the Cabinet reappraised the manpower situation and judged the priority was sustainability at home in what was still expected to be a long conflict.
+Food production, shipbuilding, and even timber felling took precedence over the army, and although the BEF was bigger in January 1918 than January 1917, its combatant numbers diminished.
 On the other hand, the SPO had been agreed with the ASE during the strike, and in Addison’s view it worked well for the rest of the war.
-It is true that in early 1918, when the government rightly foresaw a massive German offensive, it proposed to call up all skilled engineers aged 18-25.
-By this stage food shortages were more acute and at first many ASE shop stewards prepared another strike, as well as demanding a compromise peace, but even before the offensive they found little rank and file support.
-This was the more remarkable because the stewards had recovered from their May 1917 setback, and in autumn 1917 had won a recognition agreement with the engineering employers.
+It is true that in early 1918, when the government correctly foresaw a massive German offensive, it proposed to call up all skilled engineers aged 18-25.
+By this stage food shortages were more acute and many ASE shop stewards prepared for another strike, as well as demanding a compromise peace, but even prior to the offensive they lacked rank and file support.
+This was the more remarkable because in autumn 1917 the stewards had won a recognition agreement from the engineering employers.
 But now the danger of defeat seemed imminent, while suspicion of the ASE among the other unions continued to inhibit unity.
 In 1918 the days lost through industrial action exceeded those in 1917, but the disputes were smaller, primarily affecting services such as railways and the police.